 The First Department held that claims for breaches of loan-level representations and warranties began to accrue on the date on which the representations and warranties were allegedly breached, which in such case was the closing date of the securitization transaction.
 The First Department also held that the case was time-barred because the action had not been commenced within six years from the date of the alleged representation and warranty breaches.
 On June 11, 2015, the New York Court of Appeals, the highest court in New York, affirmed the ruling of the lower court in the ACE Decision.
-On November 16, 2015, the United States Court of Appeals for the Second Circuit held under New York law that a claim for breaches of representations and warranties concerning the characteristics of mortgage loans accrues on the date the representations and warranties are made, even where the contract purports to set an alternative time period for such accrual.
+On November 16, 2015, the United States Court of Appeals for the Second Circuit held under New York law that a claim for breaches of representations and warranties are made, even where the contract purports to set an alternative time period for such accrual.